Solve your 3rd easy Sudoku for beginners

-In this third session also we would have a recap but we will keep it brief.
+In this third session also we would have a recap on how to play Sudoku, but we will keep it brief.
+To skip and go straight to the solutions, click here.

-Today we will play the following Sudoku game board.
+Today we will play the following game of easy Sudoku for beginners.

 This is the game we left you to solve in the last session.
 We hope some of you have solved it already.
 In today's session we will move a bit faster than before as you have already experienced Sudoku game playing to some extent.